rdfostrich/article-jws2018-ostrich/content/related-work.md

 temporal information about this version and metadata specific to this version.
 Domain data must be reified in order to store it in the DIACHRON model.
-Due to the simplicity of RDF archive model compared to the domain-specific DIACHRON data model, we will use the former model for the remainder of this document.
+Due to the simplicity of RDF archive model compared to the domain-specific DIACHRON data model, we will use the model of Fernández et al. for the remainder of this document.

 Systems for archiving Linked Open Data are categorized into [three non-orthogonal storage strategies](cite:cites archiving):